limine-bootloader/limine/CONFIG.md

 * `INTERFACE_BRANDING_COLOR` - Alias of `INTERFACE_BRANDING_COLOUR`.
 * `INTERFACE_HELP_HIDDEN` - Hides the help text located at the top of the screen showing the key bindings.

-Limine graphical terminal control options.
-They are ignored if using text mode.
+Limine graphical terminal control options:

+These are ignored if using text mode.

 * `TERM_FONT` - URI path to a font file to be used instead of the default one for the menu and terminal.
 The font file must be a code page 437 character set comprised of 256 consecutive glyph bitmaps.
 Each glyph's bitmap must be expressed left to right (1 byte per row), and top to bottom (16 bytes per whole glyph by default; see `TERM_FONT_SIZE`).
 See e.g. the [VGA text mode font collection](https://github.com/viler-int10h/vga-text-mode-fonts) for fonts.
 * `TERM_FONT_SIZE` - The size of the font in dots, which must correspond to the font file or the display will be garbled.
 Note that glyphs are always one byte wide, and columns over 8 are empty.
 Many fonts may be used in both 8- and 9-dot wide variants.
 Defaults to `8x16`.
 Ignored if `TERM_FONT` not set or if the font fails to load.